Standing Rules [view in pdf]

 4. Ad Hoc Commissions & Committees: Presbytery is encouraged to form temporary commissions and committees as necessary.
 This may include committees or commissions that advise churches during a transition in leadership, seek to assist members or member churches to apply the peacemaking guidelines of BCO Appendix I, or serve a church in a time of conflict by judicially addressing evils that have arisen from within (BCO 13-9f.).

 a.
 The Presbytery does most of its work through teams.
 The Presbytery delegates so as not to redo the work of the teams.
 The Presbytery calls teams to due diligence so that this delegation is not in vain.

 b.
 Team chairs are appointed to lead their teams in a way that is faithful to its responsibility and to the trust given to the team by the Presbytery.

 c.
 Team chairs shall be responsible to appoint members for respective teams.

 6. Presbytery Officers

 a.
 The Moderator is elected to serve for one year.
-Besides fulfilling the duties of BCO 10-3, he oversees the preparation of the docket and appoints chairmen and members for teams.
+Besides fulfilling the duties of BCO 10-3, he oversees the preparation of the docket and appoints chairmen for teams.
 The Moderator shall also be responsible to ensure that the execution of the docket and the ethos of the meetings is according to the vision of Presbytery.
 If the Moderator is unable to fulfill his duties, the previous Moderator will serve in his place.

 b.
 The Stated Clerk is elected to serve for three years.
 In addition to the duties prescribed in BCO 10-4, he handles all matters of correspondence within the presbytery.
 The Stated Clerk may enlist others to help him in his work, such as a Recording Clerk.
 For their labors, the Stated Clerk and Recording Clerk shall receive a stipend of $500 per year.